 Our future capital requirements will depend on many factors, including our growth rate, the timing and extent of spending to support research and development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced product and service offerings, and the cost of any future acquisitions of technology or businesses.
 In the event that additional financing is required from outside sources, we may be unable to raise the funds on acceptable terms, if at all.

-The following table summarizes our current and long-term material cash requirements as of September 24, 2022:
+The following table summarizes our current and long-term material cash requirements as of September 30, 2023 for our vendor commitments: